 Chronic Lung Disease in Infants - Topic Overview

-breathing and health problems.
-The lungs trap air or collapse, fill with fluid,
+Chronic lung disease in an infant means that damaged tissue in the newborn's lungs is causing breathing and health problems.
+The lungs trap air or collapse, fill with fluid, and produce extra mucus.

-Chronic lung disease is also known as bronchopulmonary dysplasia
+Chronic lung disease is also known as bronchopulmonary dysplasia, or BPD.

 What causes chronic lung disease?